jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 ### How to fix this workload (security-playground)

 For each of the causes above - these are the solutions:
 1. To fix the vulnerabilities in our case here, we can use a Static application security testing (SAST) product to identify our insecure code.
-Our partner [Snyk](https://snyk.io/product/snyk-code/) is a good choice here.
+Our partners like [Snyk](https://snyk.io/product/snyk-code/) and [Checkmarx](https://checkmarx.com/cxsast-source-code-scanning/) can help here.
     1. ![](instruction-images/Snyk-SAST.png)
     1. Alternatively, if this was based on a known/public CVE within the app/container (such as Log4J etc.) instead, Sysdig's Vulnerability Management (which we'll explore in a future Module) would have detected it and let us know to patch either the base layer of our container or the code package to an updated version without the vulnerability
 1. In order to run this container as non-root we actually need to change the Dockerfile in the following ways.
 Here is the [Dockerfile](https://github.com/jasonumiker-sysdig/example-scenarios/blob/main/docker-build-security-playground/Dockerfile) before these changes - and [here](https://github.com/jasonumiker-sysdig/example-scenarios/blob/main/docker-build-security-playground/Dockerfile-unprivileged) it is after.